b00401062/b00401062.github.io/Textbooks/Simpson's Forensic Medicine.md

 #### Disclosure in the public interest

 - There may be a public interest in disclosing information.
-- It is always appropriate to seek advice in such circumstances.
+- It is always appropriate to seek advice in such circumstances.

 #### Disclosures to protect the patient or others

-- Disclosure without consent may be justified when others are at risk of serious harm or death.
+- Disclosure without consent may be justified when others are at risk of serious harm or death.

 #### Disclosure concerning patients without the capacity to consent